 Identifying your filing status helps us figure out what tax bracket you fall into.
 Read the descriptions to see which one best describes your situation.

-Single: If on the last day of the year, you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree, and you do not qualify for another filing status.
+Single: You are unmarried or legally separated from your spouse under a divorce or separate maintenance decree (as of the last day of the year), and you do not qualify for another filing status.

 Married Filing Jointly: You are married and both you and your spouse agree to file a joint return.